 However, if you sleep on your side or just love to sink into a plush mattress, you'll probably feel the Leesa Hybrid (Sapira) is a bit too firm.

-Unlike Leesa Hybrid (Sapira), you can choose from different firmness variations of the Alexander Hybrid mattress.
+Unlike Leesa Hybrid (Sapira), you can choose from different firmness variations of the Sparrow Hybrid mattress.
 There are three firmness levels: plush, medium and luxury firm.

 The Plush mattress is quite soft, rating a 3 out of 10 where 10 is the firmest.

-The Medium Alexander Hybrid mattress is slightly softer than Leesa Hybrid (Sapira), coming in at around 5-6/10.
+The Medium Sparrow Hybrid mattress is slightly softer than Leesa Hybrid (Sapira), coming in at around 5-6/10.

 The Luxury firm is much firmer than Leesa Hybrid (Sapira).
 Its firmness level rate a 8/10.